My guide to buying a used Yamaha R6 — what to look for, what can go wrong, and the best models to buy.

 Yamaha MT-07/XSR700 vs Yamaha R6: Almost completely different

-Yes, it's fast.
+Yes, either the MT-07 or XSR700 is fast.
 It's sporty.
 You can have a lot more fun on the street with it, and still have a lot of fun at the track.
-You could probably keep up with — maybe even beat — a Yamaha R6 up to about 60 km/h or 40 mph, just because it'd be easier to put the torque down.
+You could probably keep up with — maybe even beat — a Yamaha R6 up to about 60 km/h or 40 mph, and be even at up to 100 km/h or 60 mph, assuming you can shift quickly, because of gearing and the fact that it'd be easier to put the torque down.

 It's also a great starter machine, particularly in restricted form.
 And that probably says it all: The Yamaha R6 doesn't have a restricted form, and is absolutely not a beginner's machine.